Lemoncreme/Neno/README.md

 # Neno
-Neno is a cool game, lel.
+Neno is a small, unfinished multiplayer game involving scrabble and turn-based PvP.
+Created in XNA.